Qld schools to open amid COVID breaches

 Five people were at both parties.

-“We were incredibly disappointed the first time because we’ve given the message out tens of thousands of times that you can’t have parties, that you can’t congregate in large groups,” Commissioner Katarina Carroll told reporters on Monday.
+“We were incredibly disappointed the first time because we’ve given the message out tens of thousands of times that you can’t have parties, that you can’t congregate in large groups,” Commissioner Carroll said.

 “To go back a second time I think we were all in disbelief.
 Completely unacceptable.”